gldoyle/remotesensing/Modules.md

 <img width="908" alt="Screen Shot 2021-11-28 at 7 51 01 PM" src="https://user-images.githubusercontent.com/63744379/143793601-40c053d2-c30d-41b8-b524-65ad4f818fab.png">

-### Link to code
+### Link to app
 https://gldoyle.users.earthengine.app/view/burnscarindices

 ### Questions to consider:
 1. What advantages does displaying an dNBR have?
 2. What are colors in the dNBR image representing?
-3. Why does the dNBR image look so difference from the natural and false color composites?
+3. Why does the dNBR image look so different from the natural and false color composites?
 4. What does bright red represent in the false color composite?
 (Use clues from the natural color composite layers and think about what the change after the wildfire in the false color composite can tell you about what bright red represents)

 ## Spectral Signatures